-Welcome to the fourth part of our 2015 Effective Marketing blog series!
+Welcome to the fourth part of our 2015 Effective Marketing blog series – the Direct Mail Marketing Plan!
 So far, we have covered social media marketing plans, content marketing plans, and why it is important for businesses to have them.

 Any good marketing campaign should start with a plan.
 The great American writer Elbert Hubbard once said, “A goal without a plan is just a dream.”
 Marketing is one of the single most important places you should focus your attention on when planning for your business.
 Marketing equals profit for your business when it is done right, and most businesses do not put as much effort into their marketing plans as they really should.
 In today’s blog post, we are going to review what you need to consider when planning your direct mail marketing campaigns.